Out West, blistering hot spell undercuts firefighters

 Sheriff's deputies began helping residents of the Disney Ranch, Tenderfoot Trail Road, Running Horse Road and Placerita Canyon areas to evacuate and affected residents were told to seek shelter at Golden Valley High School in Santa Clarita.

-By Sunday evening, the fire had grown to 870 acres, with 50 percent containment, according to Los Angeles County Fire Department.
+By Monday evening, the fire covered 760 acres, with 75% containment, according to the Los Angeles County Fire Department.

-Evacuation orders that had been issued earlier Sunday were lifted later in the evening.

-The US Forest Service has reported that at least 13 large wildfires are burning across the western United States with more reported smaller ones across the region.
-Two of the largest are in southern Arizona and Utah.

 Wildfires already have caused far more destruction than usual in the first half of 2017, meteorologist Haley Brink of the CNN Weather Center said.
 Almost 1 million more acres had burned by Thursday, compared with the 10-year average through June 22.